 What is a good response rate for recruiting emails?

 A good response rate depends on your channel and approach.
 Generic single-send emails average 3-5%.
 Personalized email sequences reach 15-18%.
-LinkedIn InMail averages 18-25%, with strong campaigns hitting 35-40%, according to LinkedIn's Talent Blog (2024).
-Multi-channel outreach combining email, LinkedIn, and SMS produces response rates up to 48%.
+LinkedIn InMail averages 18-25%, with strong campaigns hitting 35-40%, according to LinkedIn’s Talent Blog (2024).
+Multi-channel AI outreach combining email, LinkedIn, and SMS delivers 5x better response rates than industry averages.

 How long should a recruiting email be?